SimonJackson24/AMSLPR/docs/raspberry_pi5_installation_guide.md

 - [Hailo Developer Zone](https://hailo.ai/developer-zone/) - For additional Hailo TPU documentation
 - [Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/) - For Raspberry Pi specific issues
-- [AMSLPR GitHub Repository](https://github.com/SimonJackson24/AMSLPR) - For the latest updates and issue tracking
+- [VisiGate GitHub Repository](https://github.com/SimonJackson24/VisiGate) - For the latest updates and issue tracking

 ## Support

-If you encounter any issues not covered in this guide, please open an issue on the [AMSLPR GitHub repository](https://github.com/SimonJackson24/AMSLPR/issues).
+If you encounter any issues not covered in this guide, please open an issue on the [VisiGate GitHub repository](https://github.com/SimonJackson24/VisiGate/issues).